Introduction to Private Financing

 How Much Can You Borrow?

-The amount of money a borrower can access is based primarily on the as-is value of the property to be financed, whether an existing property or one that you are about to buy.
-Location and property type are also important.
 Loan-to-Value (LTV) is a percentage of the loan to the value of the property.
 For example, a 65% LTV mortgage means the lender will advance as much as 65% of the appraised value of the property, and the borrower would need to provide the other 35%.
 The more equity or “skin-in-the-game” you have, the better your rate and terms will be.
-Available LTVs vary from lender to lender and from situation to situation, but generally 80% will be the maximum you could expect for a prime property.
+Available LTVs vary from lender to lender and from situation to situation, but generally 80% will be the maximum you could expect for a prime urban property, but more likely 65%.

 How Many Mortgage are Allowed on a Property?